MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-C-Medical-Assistance-Programs/part-440-Services-General-Provisions/subpart-A-Definitions/section-440.20.md

 ##### § 440.20 Outpatient hospital services and rural health clinic services. #####

-Link to an amendment published at 85 FR 72909, Nov.
-16, 2020.

-(a) *Outpatient hospital services* means preventive, diagnostic, therapeutic, rehabilitative, or palliative services that -
+(a) *Outpatient hospital services* means preventive, diagnostic, therapeutic, rehabilitative, or palliative services that—

 (1) Are furnished to outpatients;

 (2) Are furnished by or under the direction of a physician or dentist; and

-(3) Are furnished by an institution that -
+(3) Are furnished by an institution that—

 (i) Is licensed or formally approved as a hospital by an officially designated authority for State standard-setting; and